 The Brita water filter pitcher has a 10cup capacity, which should be more than enough for the average person on a daily basis.
 Still, if you usually drink tap water more or less than that, feel free to use it accordingly, there are no limiting factors besides your patience (it takes maybe 30 seconds for the filtered water to do its work).

 If you manage, you’ll be drinking much better-tasting tap water, purified of chlorine odours and taste.

 The Brita water filter has a sticker indicator, which lets you know when the time’s come to change the brita filter (every two months, approximately).

 It’s important that you don’t drink the first two to three Brita pitchers when you change the filter, as they may contain carbon dust.
 Use the water for plants, instead.

 - The capacity is, as we’ve repeated ad nauseam, 10 cups, which should cover the average person’s daily hydration requirements.

-- The filter does an excellent job of reducing the taste and odor of chlorine from the water you drink, as well as cadmium, copper and mercury.
+- The Brita water filter does an excellent job of reducing the taste and odor of chlorine from the water you drink, as well as cadmium, copper, and mercury.

-- This Brita everyday water filter pitcher is certified to be BPA free, which shoud put some minds at ease.
+- This Brita everyday water filter pitcher is certified to be BPA-free, which should put some minds at ease.

 - The overall quality is nice, though the plastic may seem a bit too thin.
-The pitcher appears to not be shatterproof, so don’t drop it.
+The Brita everyday pitcher appears to not be shatterproof, so don’t drop it.

 - There’s a sticker filter indicator to let you know when to change the water filter.